daytonaio/content/articles/20240828_Daytona_Office_Hours_#8:_Latest_Updates_and_Highlights.md

 ## Conclusion

-To conclude this episode of Daytona Office Hours, we explored the latest updates and exciting developments, from essential quality-of-life improvements to new features like *server port notifications* and the upcoming *builds runner*.
-As we look ahead, we're excited about the potential of pre-builds and multi-GitHub account support.
+To conclude, we explored *server port notifications* and *builds runner(stealth mode)* features, major fixes such as *allow users to submit the form earlier* and *proper API JSON validation*.
+Also, discussed upcoming *pre-builds* and *multi-GitHub account support* features.
+Join our [slack](https://go.daytona.io/slack) to ask your questions.

 ## References